kayleorantes/MITdormcraft/src/concepts/engagement-design.md

 ## Core Design Rationale

-This concept is entirely new and was created specifically to isolate all **social interaction logic** from the core `DesignPost` concept, which is crucial for achieving **strict modularity** and adhering to the principle of **separation of concerns**.
+This concept is entirely new and was created specifically to isolate all social interaction logic from the core `DesignPost` concept, which is crucial for achieving strict modularity and adhering to the principle of separation of concerns.

 ### Initial Design Decisions: